 Use Ada's support for whole-array operations, such as for assignment and comparison, plus aggregates for whole-array initialization, to reduce the use of indexing.

-Rather than using predefined types, such as Float and Long_Float, whose precision may vary according to the target system, declare floating-point types that specify the required precision (for example, digits 10).
-Additionally, specifying ranges of a floating point type enables constraint checks which prevents the propagation of infinities and NaNs.

-Avoid direct manipulation of bit fields of floating-point values, since such operations are generally target-specific and error-prone.
-Instead, make use of Ada's predefined floating-point attributes (such as 'Exponent).

 For case statements and aggregates, do not use the others choice.

+Whenever possible, the 'First, 'Last, and 'Range attributes should be used for loop termination.
+If the 'Length attribute must be used, then extra care should be taken to ensure that the length expression considers the starting index value for the array.

 Concurrency

 Protect all data shared between tasks within a protected object or mark the data Atomic.

+Include exception handlers for every task, so that their unexpected termination can be handled and possibly communicated to the execution environment.

+Avoid the use of the abort statement.

+Use objects of controlled types to ensure that resources are properly released if a task terminates unexpectedly.

 For reference, here is all of the Ada specific guidance from 24773: